jerryarciaga/qtile-dots/README.md

 * `pipewire`, `pipewire-audio`, `pipewire-jack`, `pipewire-pulse`, `pipewire-session-manager` - Audio support

 # Installation
-* Clone the repository
+* Clone the repository:

 `git clone https://github.com/jerryarciaga/qtile-dots $HOME/.qtile-dots`
 * Run the install script.
 This is recommmended if you haven't written any config files yet.
-Running this script creates symlinks linking the actual config files and wallpapers to your $HOME/.config directory, so everytime you update this repo via `git pull` you won't have to copy the updated files over.
+Running this script creates symlinks linking the actual config files and wallpapers to your $HOME/.config directory, so everytime you update this repo via `git pull` you won't have to copy the updated files over.:

 `.\install.sh` - Overwrites your qtile, alacritty, dunst, rofi and gtk configs